atomescrochus/laravel-gracenote/README.md

 GRACENOTE_USER_ID=wxyz-9876
 ```

-**NOTE**: You will have to manually get your Gracenote user ID (you can see how in the documentation) for now.
-An upcoming version of this package will add an artisan command to fetch it for you.
+**NOTE**: If you don't have your Gracenote user id, you can get it by setting the `GRACENOTE_CLIENT_ID` and `GRACENOTE_CLIENT_TAG` value, then run `php artisan gracenote:user-id`.
+This will run the appropriate API call to fetch your user id so you can add it to your .env file.

 ## Usage